rollkit/rollkit/docs/lazy-adr/adr-008-mempool-optimint-light-client.md

 ## Changelog

 - 20.09.2022: Initial Draft
+- 29.09.2022: Rename Optimint to rollmint
+- 22.01.2023: Rename rollmint to Rollkit

 ## Context

-Rollmint Light Clients cannot validate transactions without a state.
+Rollkit Light Clients cannot validate transactions without a state.
 Therefore Light Clients should not gossip incoming transactions, and the mempool can be disabled.

 ### Explanation